kevinlano/RequirementsFormalisation/evaluationResults/README.md

 fabsucs*.txt are the evaluations of the above three approaches for the FABS user story case study.

 No reference model is yet available for this case.

+medicurveBackground*.txt provide the evaluations of three approaches (AgileUML data and behaviour formalisation, and simple heuristic) for the medical background case study.

+A reference model is also provided.